Maniek13/BikeService/readme.md

 To use please compile apk with created settings file and configure IIS and DataBase

-Server:
+Server v0.9b:
-Run sql to create database (Or update if is upgrade to 0.9b) Create user in database
+Run sql to create database (Or update if is upgrade server to 0.9b) Create user in database
 Add ConectionString to database on settings.xml file Publish web service to ISS or ect